Independent Research Groups established by the Cluster

 Human and Machine Cognition Lab

-Early Career Research Groups established by the Cluster
+Former Early Career Research Groups

 Katharina Eggensperger

-Automated machine learning for Science
+Automated Machine Learning for Science